Media

 Or so it seemed.

-The shock is that home gardens are not just a little, but vastly more efficient than the industrial system, with far superior health, social, economic, and environmental outcomes.
+The shock is that self-sufficiency gardens are not just a little, but vastly more efficient than the industrial system, with far superior health, social, economic, and environmental outcomes.

 Now, wait just a minute, some will surely say.
 Are you kidding?
 Everybody knows that one farmer with a tractor can do the work of a small army of gardeners with spades.
 And how could wielding a hoe in the garden possibly be more efficient than simply running out to the grocery store to pick up a few items, bingo, in 15 minutes?